act3-ai/data-tool/docs/usage/concepts/mirror.md

 000003-cicd.tar,2024-08-15 16:03:35.589223735 -0400 EDT m=+0.088605142
 ```

 Like in the `batch-serialize` example, if the file `000004-ops.tar` were later created and existed during a subsequent execution of the `batch-deserialize` command, it would be pushed to `registry.example.com/sync:ops` (assuming the user passes the same destination image repository).
-The command would consult the `successfulSyncs.csv` file and see that the first 3 tar files have already been pushed, so it would only deserialize the `000004-ops.tar` file.
-The `SYNC-DIRECTORY/successfulSyncs.csv` file would then look like:
+The command would consult the `successful_syncs.csv` file and see that the first 3 tar files have already been pushed, so it would only deserialize the `000004-ops.tar` file.
+The `SYNC-DIRECTORY/successful_syncs.csv` file would then look like:

 ```csv
 filename,artifact,timestamp